tensorlakeai/indexify/examples/pdf/langchain/README.md

 # LangChain Integration with Indexify for PDF QA

-This README demonstrates how to integrate Indexify with LangChain for a PDF Question-Answering (QA) system.
-This approach replaces the official LangChain tutorial (https://python.langchain.com/v0.2/docs/tutorials/pdf_qa/) by using Indexify for data extraction, management, and retrieval.
+The tutorial is based on the official Langchain documentation, available at [Langchain Docs](https://python.langchain.com/v0.2/docs/tutorials/pdf_qa/).
+We have enhanced the tutorial by incorporating the use of Indexify for continuous ingestion and extraction from PDF files.
+This improvement ensures that the RAG application remains unchanged, even when new PDF files are added to the knowledge base.

 ## Setup